nactro/CRSettings/README.md

 # TO DO

-1.Customize pic in the Settings Panel ( like WinterBoard )
+1.Choose pic which you need in the Settings Panel ( like WinterBoard )